jarvis2610/sales_dashboard/README.md

 The dashboards are connected to real-time data sources and are designed to be visually informative, user-friendly, and responsive.
 Each task focuses on different aspects of data visualization and business intelligence.

+Files included :
+1. Link for TASK 1 from Google Looker.
+2. Link for TASK 2 from Google Looker.
+3. Link for TASK 3 from Google Looker.
+4. Link for TASK 4 from Google Looker.
+5. finaldataset.csv (Dataset).
+6. Real Time Sales Dashboard Report.pdf

 ---

 ## 📌 Tasks and Dashboard Links